Scott D. Emr

 Scott D. Emr (born February 8, 1954) is an American cell biologist and the founding and current Director of the Weill Institute for Cell and Molecular Biology at Cornell University, where he is also a Frank H.T.
 Rhodes Class of 1956 Professor at the Department of Molecular Biology and Genetics.

 Early life and education

 Emr was born in Jersey City and grew up in Fort Lee, New Jersey.
-His father was a manager of a manufacturing company, and he has 1 sister and 2 brothers.
+His father was a manager of a manufacturing company.
+He has a sister and two brothers.

 The 1960s documentary The Undersea World of Jacques Cousteau prompted him to pick a university with a strong oceanography program, starting in 1972 at the University of Rhode Island as a biology major.
 He became interested in genetics during his undergraduate years.
 He started his PhD in 1976 at the Department of Microbiology and Molecular Genetics at Harvard University, working under Thomas Silhavy and Jonathan Beckwith and graduating in 1981.